Purpose Is Top-Down

 ## Linking Ideas Together

-Linking items together may demonstrate that you can implement several things as a group, which you should be pulling together into an action plan, which is coherent and actionable in real life.
-You need then to find the (financial, material and human) resources to get it done and then plan (sequence) to see a logical, sensible, doable order in which to get things done.
+You need to find the (financial, material and human) resources and then sequence them into a logical, sensible, doable order in which to get things done.

 ![[evaluating-new-ideas.png]]